7 Most Difficult Languages to Learn in the World

 The pronunciation is a bit difficult for English speakers.

-There are two different varieties, a literary form, and a conversational style, both with very distinct features.
-Plus, Persian words with Arabic roots have complicated rules for being transformed in different ways.
+There are two different varieties, a literary form and a conversational style, with distinct features.
+Persian words with Arabic roots have complicated rules for being transformed differently.

 How long does it take to learn Persian?